 Although we’re headed due north, the Richelieu flows that direction.
 We immediately picked up the current.
-Hey we’re going almost ten knots!
-We don’t know the exact exchange rate, but we figure that’s at least thirteen knots Canadian.
-The quaint towns lining the river zipped by.
+Hey we’re going almost 10 knots!
+We don’t know the exact exchange rate, but we figure that’s at least 13 knots Canadian.
+Quaint towns dominated by steeples lining the river zipped by one after another.

 We’ve passed a bunch of ferries during our journey, but can’t recall another one that just rides back and forth on a cable, almost like the one that Josey Wales shot loose while escaping incompetent bounty hunters.
-No propellers.
+No propellers, just a winch.
 Today we saw three of them.

 Hmmm.
 Navionics shows the path through the bridge, but mostly it’s covered with red warning icons.
 This can’t be good.
 The comments say lay on your horn and make sure nobody is coming upstream because once you commit there’s no bailing out.
 But since going downstream in fast current makes a boat difficult to steer, down-streamers have the right-of-way, which we figured was good enough for us.

 Ok, the bridge is coming up.
 What the hell?
 Why would the river be littered with kids right near a danger zone?
 Just our luck.